 - A. Design review of new or modified pressure systems is required for all pressure systems in the scope of ESM Ch.
-17. - B. Design Review and Acceptance will be performed in accordance with Table 1 -authorized reviewer/approver for FS Hazard Category Activities (below). - C. The minimum required level of reviewer may be replaced by a higher hazard reviewer. - D. Reviewer shall be independent from the design. - E. Pressure safety officers (PSOs) will be trained and qualified to the applicable code(s) of record or work under a qualified individual. - F. Trained peer reviewers may only perform design reviews for FS3 & FS3-ULH fluid service programmatic systems that are not tied to a safety basis. - G. Peer reviewers may perform the role of examiner and inspector for applicable programmatic low and ultra-low risk pressure systems.
+17. - B. Design Review and Acceptance will be performed in accordance with Table 1 Authorized Reviewer/Approver for FS Hazard Category Activities (below). - C. The minimum required level of reviewer may be replaced by a higher hazard reviewer. - D. Reviewer shall be independent from the design.

+- E. Pressure safety officers (PSOs) will be trained and qualified to the applicable code(s) of record or work under a qualified individual. - F. Trained peer reviewers may only perform design reviews for FS3 & FS3-ULH fluid service programmatic systems that are not tied to a safety basis. - G. Peer reviewers may perform the role of examiner and inspector for applicable programmatic low and ultra-low risk pressure systems.
 The examiner is the person that does the work, and the inspector is the person that verifies the work is adequate.
-For example, the examiner would use the correct parts and fabricate and test the system to be leak-free, and the Inspector would verify as much of the work as necessary to ensure the work was done correctly. - H. The Designer shall ensure that Occupational Safety and Health (OSH) and/or Fire Protection subject matter experts (SMEs) be included as part of the design review.
-OSH is responsible for evaluating pressure system hazards related to occupational safety and health that are not in the scope of Pressure Safety (ref.
-P101-34 Section 3.3.1.a for a description of OSH's role for pressure systems).
-Fire Protection evaluates the fire risk of pressure systems and their impact on the location in which the pressure systems are placed. - I. Attachment REQ-2, New or Modified System Design Document Requirements, contains a comprehensive list of the base set of design documentation required to review and approve pressure systems.
-This attachment is intended for all pressure systems except FS3 and FS3-ULH temporary pressure systems that are not tied to a safety basis. - J. The AFU prior to operation of a pressure system shall be in accordance with P101-34 Attachment A, Acceptance for Use (AFU) of Pressure Systems.
+For example, the examiner would use the correct parts and fabricate and test the system to be leak-free, and the Inspector would verify as much of the work as necessary to ensure the work was done correctly. - H. The Designer shall ensure that Occupational Safety and Health (OSH) and/or Pressure Safety subject matter experts (SMEs) are included as part of the design review.
+OSH is responsible for evaluating pressure system hazards related to occupational safety and health that are not in the scope of pressure safety design (ref.
+P101-34 Section 3.3.1.a for a description of OSH's role for pressure systems). - I. Attachment REQ-2, New or Modified System Design Document Requirements, contains a comprehensive list of the base set of design documentation required to review and approve pressure systems.
+This attachment is intended for all pressure systems except FS3 and FS3-ULH temporary pressure systems that are not tied to a safety basis. - J. The AFU prior to operation of a pressure system shall be per P101-34 Attachment A, Acceptance for Use (AFU) of Pressure Systems.